-documents).

-9.5 Amendment .
-This Agreement can be amended ed only upon execution of a written document by all Parties.
+9.5 Amendment.
+This Agreement can be amende d only upon execution of a written document by all Parties.
+Lender: (seal) Borrower I: (signature and seal) Legal representative or a uthorized agent Date of Execution: [specify] Date of Execution: [spec [fy] Borrower II: (signature and seal) Date of Execution: [specify]

-Lender: (seal) December 1.
-(Construction II)

-Lender: (sear) Borrower I: (signature and seal)

-Legal representative or authorized agent (signature and seal) Date of Execution: [specify]

-Date of Execution: [specify]

-Borrower II: (signature and seal)

-Date of Execution: [specify]

-submitted based upon this Agreement can be executed in one or more counterparts.
+Agreement can be executed in one or more counterparts.
 Any Party may sign one copy and send such copy by facsimile transmission to the other Parties, but shall forthwith send the original one.
-All signed documents shall constitute one and the same agreement (or documents), which shall become effective after all Parties sign one or more documents and send them to the other Parties (unless otherwise provided in the original of such
+All signed documents shall constitute one and the same agreement (or documents), which shall become effective after all Parties sign one or more documents and send them to the other Parties (unless otherwise provided in the original of such documents).

 Copies.
 This Agreement is made in Chinese.
-This Agreement and its amendment or any other agreements (or documents)
+This Agreement and its amendment or any other agreements (or documents) submitted based upon this